daohu527/awesome-self-driving-car/README.md

 * [Washington DC's Lidar Data](https://aws.amazon.com/blogs/publicsector/lidar-data-for-washington-dc-is-available-as-an-aws-public-dataset/) - Lidar point cloud of the entire Washington DC area is made available by the District of Columbia’s Office of the Chief Technology Officer (OCTO).
 * [Apolloscape](http://apolloscape.auto/scene.html#) - Apolloscape provides images with 10x higher resolution and pixel-level annotation.
 And also Provides multiple levels of scene complexity.
 * [nuScenes](https://www.nuscenes.org/overview) - The nuScenes dataset (pronounced /nuːsiːnz/) is a public large-scale dataset for autonomous driving provided by nuTonomy-Aptiv.
+* [Waymo Open Dataset](https://waymo.com/open/) - The Waymo Open Dataset is comprised of high-resolution sensor data collected by Waymo self-driving cars in a wide variety of conditions.

 #### Traffic Sign